eclipse-sumo/sumo/docs/web/docs/Libtraci.md

 _libtraci.so (or .pyd on Windows) in SUMO_HOME/tools/libtraci.
 For Java the jar and .so (or .dlls) are placed in the bin dir.
 Please add the bin or tools dir to your relevant search paths.
+If you want to enable the experimental C# support, make sure that you have `ENABLE_CS_BINDINGS` set in your cmake configuration.

 # Using libtraci